 On Making Buttercream

-It can be hard to measure the temperature of just a little bit of boiling syrup with a typical thermometer when it doesn't come very high up inside the pot.
-So if you don't have a pot around 1 quart in size (most say on the bottom) it may be easier to double the batch and freeze the extra.
+It can be hard to measure the temperature of just a little boiling syrup with a typical thermometer in a larger pot.
+So if your pot is larger than one quart (check the bottom), it may be easier to double the batch and freeze the extra.
 You will want to beat frozen buttercream after thawing to revive its texture.

 On the Nutrition Information

-The nutrient amounts below are based on the recipe as written, with 24 finished macarons and assume you use every last bit of buttercream (but you might not, I usually have a bit leftover to eat off a spoon).
+The nutrient amounts below are based on the recipe as written, with 24 finished macarons.
+They assume you use every last bit of buttercream (but you might not; I usually have a bit leftover).

 - Prep Time: 30 minutes